cockroachdb/docs/v19.1/managed-frequently-asked-questions.md

 ### Do you have a UI?
 How can I see details?

-All customers of our managed service can manage their clusters through the [Console](https://cockroachlabs.cloud/).
+All customers of our managed service can view their clusters in the [Console](https://cockroachlabs.cloud/).